will-gebbie/BioMi696/README.md

-# BioMi696
+# Bioinformatics and Medical Informatics
-Programs from course: BioMi696
+Programs from course: Genetic and Epigenetic Analysis